Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Direction Finding Subproblem

 \section{Direction Finding Subproblem}

 At each iteration of our algorithm we move from the current iteration $x^\nu$ along the direction $d(x^\nu)$ with a stepsize $\gamma^\nu$, see \eqref{eq:method}.
-While the stepsize is chosen according to classic diminishing stepsizes rules, the direction $d(x^\nu)$ is the solution of a suitable strongly convex subproblem that we describe next.
+While the stepsize is chosen according to several rules to be discussed in the following sections, the direction $d(x^\nu)$ is the solution of the strongly convex subproblem \eqref{eq:approx problem intro}, briefly described in the Introduction, that we repeat here for the reader's convenience.

-Given a (base) point $x$ (which will actually be the current iterate $x^\nu$ in the algorithm) $d(x)$ is the unique solution of the following strongly convex optimization problem:
+Given a (base) point $x \in K$ (which will actually be the current iterate $x^\nu$ in the algorithm), $d(x)$ is the unique solution of the following strongly convex optimization problem:

-where $e \in \mathbb R^m$ is the vector with all components being one, $\kappa(x)$ a nonnegative quantity that will be defined shortly, and $\beta$ is a positive constant.
+where $e \in \mathbb R^m$ is the vector with all components being one and $\beta$ is a user-chosen positive constant.
 Moreover, $\tilde f$ is a strongly convex surrogate of the original objective function $f$, while $\tilde g$ is a convex surrogate of the original constraints $g$ (see Assumption A below for the conditions these surrogates must obey).
+Finally, following \cite{burke1989sequential}, the quantity $\kappa(x)$ in the surrogate constraints, which serves to suitably enlarge the feasible set of the subproblem in order to ensure it is always nonempty, is defined, for every $x \in K$, as follows: